AlexNabokikh/dotfiles/README.md

 # AlexNabokikh's dotfiles

 My configuration.
 Minimalist, but helps save a few thousand keystrokes a day.
-I use macOS, so I can only guarantee they'll work on a Mac, but I use some of these dotfiles on various Linux servers, and they seem to be pretty flexible.